josephmargaryan/quantbayes/README.md

 ## Acknowledgments

-QuantBayes began as a project to advance Bayesian machine learning for academia and industry, combining rigorous research with practical tools.
-Special thanks to the bioinformatics and machine learning communities for their inspiration and support.
+QuantBayes began as a project to advance Bayesian machine learning for academia and industry, combining rigorous research with practical tools—special thanks to the bioinformatics and machine learning communities for their inspiration and support.